Luang Prabang, Laos is often described as a hidden jewel. Lao’s first UNESCO heritage site is a place to kick back and take life in the slow lane.

 ‘Zen by day, Groovy by night’ is Utopias motto and the perfect way to describe it.
 Not only does the food menu have a wide variety, including many vegetarian options but its also delicious!!

 Read a book, play some cards, or sip a hand crafted cocktail as you lounge on the deck and watch the Nam Khan River flow by.
 Utopia embodies the Lao saying of PDR – ‘Please don’t Rush’.
 It even offers yoga at sunrise and sunset.
 Check out there website here.

 The Laotian people are some of the friendliest people I’ve met and I encourage you to talk with them as they have stories to tell and don’t always get heard.

-The second night in Luang Prabang my boyfriend, myself, and our new friends set out after dinner in search of some authenticity and boy did we find it.
+The second night in Luang Prabang my boyfriend, myself, and our new friends set out after dinner in search of some authenticity and fun!
 No more than 50 meters down a back road off the main drag until we walked past a restaurant where three local men who were having a great time invited us over to talk story and drink some beer.
 Lots of stories and laughs were exchanged that night.

 Although somethings you can’t neccassarly plan, the genuine, inviting, and kind nature of the Lao people is something I’m sure you will find.

 Participate in Tak Bat

 Every morning locals rise early to give alms (tak bat) to the monks and show their appreciation.
 The monks only eat before sunrise and the food is all donation from the alms they received that morning.

 I have read about tourists participating in tak bat as being controversial as some in the past were being disrespectful so I was a little hesitant to try.
 But after having a beautiful conversation with some local Laotians the night before, they encouraged and insisted that I NOT miss out on this experience.
 This was a highlight of all the things to do in Luang Prabang Laos.